getdnsapi/getdns-java-bindings/README.md

-GetDNS-Java
+getdns-java-bindings
 ======================
-GetDNS java bindings.
-This is a very early version with limited testing and validation.
+getdns java bindings.
+This is an early version with limited testing and validation.
 This has been tested on CentOS 6.3 64-bit.

 External dependencies
 =====================